mbdavid/LiteDB/README.md

 This branch is current development of new version of LiteDB v6.

 # Next steps
-- Implement RandomAccess and SafeHandle

 - SQL Parser
     - pragma (get/set)

-- Unit tests for query
+- Implement RandomAccess and SafeHandle

 # Needs implementation